realnaspter/woocommerce-theteller-payment-gateway/README.md

 •	SMS SenderID  – This control what user sees as sender.
 Must be register before.
 11 characters Maximum.

 == Frequently Asked Questions ==
-= Do I need a merchant account before I can use the Theteller WooCommerce gateway plugin?=
+= Do I need a merchant account before I can use the Theteller WooCommerce gateway plugin?
 •	Yes.
 In order to use this plugin you will need a merchant account with Theteller.
 For more information, please visit: https://Theteller.net If you already have a merchant account set up, chances are the gateway will integrate with it.
-Send an email: ask@payswitch.com.gh or call our office: +233 0244332134 to find out more.
+Send an email: theteller@payswitch.com.gh or call our office: +233 0244332134 to find out more.

 = What is the cost for the gateway plugin? =
 •	This plugin is a FREE download with no annual fee or maintenance fee charge.
 However, transactions involving Visa MasterCard , Union Pay and Tela has a service charge.
 This is per merchant agreement with Theteller.

 == Contributors & Developers ==
-Developed by: Marc D Christopher AHOURE
+Developed by: Marc Donald Christopher AHOURE
-Email: dmcorporation2014@gmail.com
+Email: mahoure@payswitch.com.gh

 = Reason for creating this plugin: =
 E-commerce is fast-becoming the convenient go-to in sales strategy for most sellers.
 Reason being cost-saving, wide reach and relative ease of management of clients and staff.
 Ghana, a developing nation has caught on to this recent rave.
 In doing this, Ghanaian e-commerce owners have also realized the ease, convenience and efficiency of using such a strategy with many choosing WordPress WooCommerce as their preferred E-Commerce system.
 However, the only inhibiting factor is the absence of a payment facilitation tool to complete the online buying experience.